MicPellegrino/kMC-characterization/README.md

 ```

 TODO
-- Incude a `dump` for text trajectories of the whole system with coarse temporal resolution (for visualization purposes);
 - Include a `fix` to compute the MSD of PVD atoms (not sure if it's correct or useful);
 - Create an Ovito post-processing script to obtain the spatial density of PVD atoms.